 You may want to investigate hosting a crowd-funding campaign (learn more here: KickStarter indiegogo ioby).

-- a personal investment by the core group which will deepen the bond between everyone and,
+- a personal investment by the group which will deepen the bond between everyone and,

-- the first public marketing for the program to stimulate interest within your community.
+- funds for a public marketing for the program to stimulate interest within your community and other costs.

 This movement is about complementary currencies.
 We believe that real wealth is found in the currency of community; while the cash economy has its role, it will never replace the power that members of a community have when they join their voices and spirits together to solve our common problems.